Remeao Hutton

-Remeao Andrew Hutton (born 28 September 1998) is an English professional footballer who plays as a full back for club Gillingham.
+Remeao Andrew Hutton (born 28 September 1998) is an English professional footballer who plays as a full back for Chesterfield.

 Hutton spent several years in Walsall's academy before being released while still a schoolboy.
 He played for Sutton Coldfield Town's under-21 team, and joined Hednesford Town's academy as part of his college course.
 He made a few first-team appearances in the Northern Premier League, played in the Midland League while on loan at Walsall Wood, and attracted the attention of EFL Championship club Birmingham City.

 After a lengthy trial, Hutton signed a one-year professional contract, which was twice extended.
 He spent the 2019–20 season on loan at Yeovil Town of the National League, where he was a first-team regular as they reached the play-offs.
 He made his Football League debut while on loan at League Two club Stevenage in 2020.
 He was released by Birmingham at the end of the 2020–21 season, spent the next season with Barrow, and joined a third League Two club, Swindon Town, in July 2022.
 He then transferred to another League Two club, Gillingham, in January 2024.